-Ecology issues water right permits to applicants that need to withdraw any amount of surface water or more than 5,000 gallons per day of groundwater (RCW 90.03 and WAC 173-152).
+Ecology issues water right permits to applicants that need to withdraw any amount of surface water or groundwater (RCW 90.03 and WAC 173-152).

 WSDOT or the contractor may need to acquire a temporary water right permit for dust control or watering a mitigation site if potable water is not available near a site.

-WSDOT's Wetland Protection and Preservation Secretary's EO is to mitigate for all adverse effects to wetlands in accordance with Governor's EO 89-10.
+WSDOT's Wetland Protection and Preservation Secretary's EO directs employees to mitigate for all adverse effects to wetlands in accordance with Governor's EO 89-10.

-WSDOT uses the mitigation sequence outlined in state and federal EOs and state and federal regulations.
+WSDOT uses the mitigation sequence outlined in state and federal EOs and regulations.
 Mitigation sequencing requires the applicant to:

 - 1. Avoid impacts to wetlands and other aquatic resources. - 2.
-Minimize unavoidable impacts. - 3.
+Minimize unavoidable impacts to the greatest extent feasible. - 3.
 Compensate for unavoidable impacts through required compensatory mitigation.

-Avoidance is the preference because it has the greatest reliability and is the simplest, most effective way to preserve and protect wetlands.
+Avoidance is the preference because it has the greatest reliability and is the simplest, most effective way to preserve and protect wetlands and other aquatic resources.